-Z1 has four MIDI connectors on the front panel: one input, one thru, and two outputs.
-Z1 may be inserted transparently in any MIDI connection scheme without any adverse delay effects.
+Z2 has four MIDI connectors on both front and rear panels: two inputs, A and B, and two outputs, A and B.

+Z2 may be inserted transparently in any MIDI connection scheme without any adverse delay effects.

 Connect the MIDI Out(s) to all the MIDI equipment to be controlled.
+If more than four MIDI devices are to be connected to a single MIDI output, a thru box or a routing matrix should be used rather than daisy chaining via the MIDI Thrus of each device.

+Connect the MIDI Out(s) of up to two pieces of MIDI source equipment, master keyboards, etc. to each Z2 MIDI input.
+Only connect ONE of each input on either the front OR the back panel.
+The MIDI input connectors on the front and back panels are wired in parallel and may not be used at the same time.

-If this is more than two units, a thru box or a routing matrix should be used rather than daisy chaining via the MIDI Thrus of each device.
-Connect the MIDI Out of the source equipment, master keyboard, etc. to the MIDI In.
-If there is more than one source of MIDI data, then either a selector or a routing matrix will be required.
-If two sources need to be combined a MIDI data merger will be required.
+If there are more than two sources of MIDI data, then either a selector or a routing matrix will be required.
+If two sources need to be combined, a MIDI data merger will be required.
 Hinton Instruments also manufactures a comprehensive range of professional MIDI distribution devices.

-The metal DIN connectors on Z1 may be used with twist lock type plugs as well as the normal type.
-One MIDI Out should only be connected to one MIDI In, irrespective of whether it is powered on or not.
+The metal DIN connectors on Z2 may be used with latching type plugs as well as the normal type.
+One MIDI Out should only be connected to one MIDI in irrespective of whether it is powered on or not.
 Use only quality cables intended for MIDI use and not hi-fi cables.
 Cable lengths should not exceed 15 metres.
 Longer cables, including special long run types, cannot be guaranteed to work in all circumstances as they have no control over the opto-isolator type used in the receiving equipment, its sensitivity, or its aging characteristic.

-MIDI is an optically isolated system, and the cable screens are connected to the driving circuitry ground, but not the receiver ground.
-Do not connect the cable screens to the plug shells, as this will connect the case ground via the receptacle chassis and may cause grounding related problems.
+MIDI is an optically isolated system and the cable screens are connected to the driving circuitry ground, but not the receiver ground.
+Do not connect the cable screens to the plug shells as this will connect the case ground via the receptacle chassis and may cause grounding related problems.